United States tort law: False imprisonment

-A person commits false imprisonment when he acts intending to confine another and when confinement actually results that the confinee is either aware of or damaged by.
+A person commits false imprisonment when he acts intending to confine another and when confinement actually results that the confine is either aware of or damaged by.

 Confinement must typically be within boundaries that the defendant establishes.
 For example, a person is not confined when he is refused entry to a building, because he is free to leave.
 In addition, a person is not confined unless the will to leave of an ordinary person in the same situation would be overborne.
 For example, Dave calls Paula into a room with one door.
 Dave closes the door and stands in front of it.
 He tells Paula that if she wants to leave, he will open the door and get out of her way but also threatens to blink twice if she does so.
 An ordinary person's will to leave would not be overborne by Dave's threat to blink twice.

 No damage is required in false imprisonment, hence the requirement of a result of awareness or damage.
 For example, Dave calls Paula into a room with one door.
 Dave closes the door and stands in front of it.
 He tells Paula that if she wants to leave, he will take out a gun and shoot her.
 (Note that this would overcome the will of an ordinary person to leave.)
 An hour later, Dave changes his mind and leaves the premises.
 Paula subsequently leaves and is not physically injured at all.
 Her awareness of confinement is sufficient to satisfy the element of the result in false imprisonment.

 Alternatively, Paula is a narcoleptic.
 She suddenly falls into a deep sleep while feeding the chickens in a barn on Dave's farm in a remote area.
 Not wanting to move her, Dave locks her in the barn from the outside when he needs to go into town, trying to protect her but also knowing that she won't be able to leave (or call for help) if she wakes up.
 While Dave is away, the chickens severely scratch Paula's arms, but she does not wake up.
 Dave returns, unlocks the barn, and successfully wakes up Paula to tend to her wounds.
 Even though she was unaware of her confinement, she was damaged by it and will have a claim of false imprisonment against Dave.